Get help if you or someone you know is being abused by a partner or family member.

 Domestic violence and abuse is very often repeated.
 It can be random and it is the habitual use of intimidation to control another person.
 This is usually a partner, ex-partner or other family member.
 It is most commonly committed within the home, but tactics can be used out in public.

 Violence is the physical assault on another person.
 But abuse can take many forms – emotional, psychological, financial, sexual.
 And within a relationship, there can be a combination of some or all of these.

 Domestic abuse and violence can affect anyone in a close relationship, regardless of their sexuality.
 Although domestic violence is most commonly experienced by women and perpetrated by men, remember that men can also be victims.

 If you are a victim, then it is important to remember that you are not to blame.
 Domestic abuse is a crime, but taking action against a partner/ex-partner or family member can be hard.
-There are local and national organisations that can and will give you all the support and advice you need to support you through this difficult time.
+There are local and national organisations that will support you through this difficult time.

 Abuse increases when a person leaves or has recently left an abusive partner.
 Please seek advice from our local services if you are considering leaving.